Chapter 7: Scaling Up#

 Objective#

-Part 1: ANOVA — does mean TOTCHOL differ across education levels?
+Part 1: ANOVA — Does mean total cholesterol differ across education levels?
 Does therapy type affect weight gain?
-Part 2: Chi-Square — is smoking associated with CHD incidence?
-Part 3: Proportions — calculate RR and RD for smoking → CHD.
+Part 2: Chi-Square — Is smoking associated with CHD incidence?
+Part 3: Proportions — Calculate RR, RD, and OR for smoking and CHD.

 Option A — PSPP#